averbraeck/dsol/docs/1-getting-started/example-event.md

 ```

 #### printing results at the end of an experiment
 Printing the results at the end of an entire experiment can only be done with the publish/subscribe method shown above, but then for the `Experiment.END_EXPERIMENT_EVENT` event.
-The code would look, e.g., as follows (also inclduing the `Replication.END_REPLICATION_EVENT`:
+The code would look, e.g., as follows (also including the `Replication.END_REPLICATION_EVENT`:

 ```java
   class MM1Application implements EventListener